How content changes are followed in file() and wildcard-file() sources

 works

-- Means it is tested and works seamlessly (based on our tests).
+- Means it has been tested and works seamlessly (based on our tests).

 works, but always signals readability